mist64/cbmbus_doc/4 Standard Serial.md

 ## Naming and Context

 To make sure we are talking about the same thing, let's clarify the naming.
 Commodore calls the three-wire protocol used e.g. by the Commodore C64 and the 1541 disk drives "Serial" in its reference documents.
-Later documentation called it "Standard Serial" to distinguish it from the later backwards-compatible "Fast Serial"[^1] protocol of the C128.
+Later documentation calls it "Standard Serial" to distinguish it from the later backwards-compatible "Fast Serial"[^1] protocol of the C128.

 This also matches the naming in [Commodore's source code](https://github.com/mist64/cbmsrc/tree/master/KERNAL_C64_03), where the protocol is called "serial"[^2].

 Commodore "Standard Serial" is a serial version of the PET's parallel IEEE-488 bus (covered in [part 1](https://www.pagetable.com/?p=1023)), which was standardized internationally as IEC-625.
-In Europe, IEEE-488 was therefore commonly referred to as the "IEC-Bus".
-The serial version was then often called "Serial IEC", even though the serial version was never standardized by IEC.
-Finally, the "serial" attribute was often dropped in European books and magazines, which is why "Standard Serial" is most often refered to as just the "IEC Bus".
+In Europe, IEEE-488 was therefore commonly referred to as the "IEC bus".
+The serial version was then often called "Serial IEC", even though this variant was never standardized by IEC.
+Finally, the "serial" attribute was often dropped in European books and magazines, which is why "Standard Serial" is most often refered to as just the "IEC bus".

-There are two extensions of Standard Serial: The already mentioned "Fast Serial" (C128), as well as the third party "JiffyDOS".
+There are two extensions to Standard Serial: The already mentioned "Fast Serial" (C128), as well as the third party "JiffyDOS".
 They both share the same basic idea but are incompatible with each other.
-Both protocols share the same cable with Standard Serial and are completely backwards-compatible.
+Both protocols also share the same cable with Standard Serial and are completely backwards-compatible.
 If they detect that their peers also speak the improved protocol, they will then switch to it.
 Fast Serial and JiffyDOS will be covered in separate articles.

 ## History and Development